megha-ag/job-broker/README.md

 Unit Tests
 ----------
-The project defines some unit tests (jasmine) that can be executed via grunt (linting, tests related to configuration errors).
+The project defines some unit tests (jasmine) that can be executed via grunt (linting, tests related to configuration errors, basic tests for broker using Redis and SQS).

+For SQS, the tests will only work on Travis.
+This is because, we use an encrypted environment variable for the settings and there is no settings file for AWS in github.
+To run the tests locally, create a local aws.json file and add its absolute path to tests/files/badconfig/good-aws.json.
+When you do this, the SQS tests will run locally too.

 Please help improve this module by adding more unit tests.